corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/operations/deployment/firewall-deployment.md

 ### Node VMs setup

-As shown on the Physical deployment diagram above there will be two separate machines in two distinct data centres hosting Corda Nodes for Legal Entity A and Legal Entity B.
+As shown on the Physical deployment diagram above there will be two separate machines in two distinct data centres hosting Corda nodes for Legal Entity A and Legal Entity B.
 For this setup, each machine is powerful enough to host nodes for both entities with all the CorDapps and two datacentres are used for High Availability purposes.